compressore/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 7.Write a function that encodes a string into 1337.
 Write a function that encodes a string using rot13.
 9.Write a function that prints an integer.
+10.Write a function that adds two numbers.
+11.Write a function that prints a buffer.